GluuFederation/docs-oxd-prod/3.1.4/sources/plugin/drupal/index.md

 - This plugin is compatible with Drupal versions: 7.x

-- If you want to stand up your own OP server, you can deploy the free open source [Gluu Server](https://gluu.org/docs/ce/3.1.4/installation-guide/install/).
+- If you want to stand up your own OP server, you can deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
 Otherwise we recommend using Google

-- You will need a valid license to start the oxd server.
-You can get a license and a $50 credit by signing up on the [oxd website](https://oxd.gluu.org)

 ## Plugin Installation